marialyk77/Coffee-Rewards/README.md

 Goal: To investigate the relationship between the number of offers sent and the resulting transaction volume.

-**3. Which Income Level drives the Transactions?**
+**3. Which segment drives the Transactions?**

-Goal: To analyzing which income levels are driving the highest number of transactions.
+Goal: To analyzing which customer segment are driving the highest number of transactions.